 pip install playwright

-Then install the necessary browsers using install
+Then, install the necessary browsers using the install

 playwright install